assyrianic/Tagha/README.md

 * Host can call script functions and retrieve return values from the script function invocation.
 * Scripts (by exporting tagha's own API) can manually load other scripts as dynamic libraries.
 * Little-endian format (only).
 * Small.
-The entire static library is <100kb.
+The entire static library is <50kb.
 * Tagha's entire code is **about 1k lines of code**!
 * Speed, tagha is very fast for a virtual machine that does not use a JIT.
 * Memory safe, tagha sandboxes scripts.
+* Tagha Assembler - transforms human readable bytecode into binary bytecode.
+* Tagha IR Builder - header-only, higher level constructs to manually create bytecode.
+* Tagha Bytecode Builder - header-only encoder functions to help with lower level bytecode creation.
+* Tagha Script Builder - header-only constructs that help create a full-fledged Tagha script.

 ## Usage